 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.
+Excessive tardiness may result in loss of privileges, detention, and/or parent conference.

-Lost and Found School Policy (as applicable)
+• Lost and Found School Policy

 The Lost and Found is in the attendance office reception cabinet.
-Please see Cecilia Gonzalez
+Please see Cecilia Gonzalez.

-Opening and Closing Hours of Schools (as applicable)
+Opening and Closing Hours of Schools